yaakovbrill/Weather-App/readme.md

 # Weather App

 ## Description
-The Weather App allows users to check real-time weather information for any location.
-It utilizes external APIs to fetch weather data and display it in a user-friendly interface.
-This project requires a server environment (Apache) and Python for backend processing.
+The Weather App allows users to check real-time weather information for any city.
+It utilizes external APIs (Google Maps API & OpenWeatherMap API) to fetch location & weather data and displays it in a user-friendly interface.
+You can view the website at https://yaakovbrill.pythonanywhere.com/.
+If you would like to download it locally, then you will need a server environment (Apache) and Python for backend processing.
+Feel free to continue reading to install the project.

 ## Prerequisites